Harmanjot Singh Khabra: 2014 ISL season: Loan season

 On 22 July 2014, during the draft of the inaugural season of the Indian Super League, it was announced that Khabra was signed on loan by Team Bengaluru, which would be renamed Chennaiyin FC from East Bengal.
 He was called by Chennaiyin in the first round.
 He made his debut for them on 21 October 2014 in the first ever match in the South Indian Derby against Kerala Blasters, where he assisted for Chennaiyin's second goal of the match, which they won 2–1.
 He played an integral part in the club's progress, as they qualified for the season playoffs, meeting Kerala Blasters in both legs.
 He started in the first leg on 13 December 2014, which they lost 3–0.
-Khabra started in the second leg against Kerala Blasters on 13 December 2014, which many would later call one of the most dramatic matches in the history of the Indian Super League.
+Khabra started in the second leg of the semi-final match against Kerala Blasters on 13 December 2014, which many would later call as one of the most dramatic matches in the history of the Indian Super League.
 Chennai scored three goals in 90 minutes, taking the match to extra time.
 Khabra, who was injured in the last minutes of the game, was taken off the pitch, and a 117th minute Kerala Blasters goal provided them with the vital goal, as they eliminated the Chennaiyin's chances of entering the final match with an aggregate score of 4–3 from both legs.

 2015 ISL season: Maiden ISL trophy

-When the 2014–15 I-League season concluded, Khabra returned to the club for the 2015 Indian Super League season, after the team announced they were retaining him for his second loan year.
+When the 2014–15 I-League season concluded, Khabra returned to the club for the 2015 Indian Super League, after the team announced they were retaining him for his second loan year.
 He made his first appearance of the season against Atlético de Kolkata (later ATK) in a 2–3 defeat on 3 October 2015.
 In the match between Chennaiyin and NorthEast United FC on 20 October, Khabra saw a red card for misconduct towards the match officials.
 He was suspended for four matches and was fined 3 lakh rupees for violating article 50 of the All India Football Federation (AIFF) disciplinary code.
 After his suspension, he returned to the pitch on 5 November in the match against Goa, where he was given a red card for tackling Léo Moura in the 89th minute of the match.
 Goa won 2–0.
 Chennaiyin qualified for the finals of the 2015 ISL, after defeating Atlético de Kolkata in the semi-finals with an aggregate score of 4–2.
 Khabra started in the lineup for the final match against FC Goa, which was held on 20 December.
 The match ended 2–3 for Chennaiyin after they "snatch[ed] victory from the jaws of defeat".
 This victory helped Chennaiyin and Khabra to win their first Indian Super League trophy.